Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation approach: Conclusions

 Expanding the model is as important as it is challenging.
-While we leave this task for future studies, here we speculate on how such a model might be constructed.
-First, a more realistic model would include all relevant transition energies, their internal conversions, and other emission angles.
-Second, stronger phonon couplings should be considered, introducing additional channels such as radiative pumping~\cite{Perez2024}.
-Non-Markovian memory effects would also become significant in this context~\cite{Breuer2016,deVega2017}.
-Third, achieving higher luminances---and eventually efficiency roll-off---would require stronger pumping rates and moving beyond the linear regime.
+While we leave this task for future studies, here we speculate on how such a model could be constructed.
+1) Here we assumed the recombination efficiency of 100 \%.
+Relaxing this assumption, the IQEs simulated in this article should actually be interpreted as the exciton-to-photon conversion efficiencies (not electron-to-photon).
+More realistic recombination efficiencies could be estimated, e.g., with drift diffusion models~\cite{Rossi2020} or kinetic Monte Carlo simulations~\cite{Taherpour2024}.
+2) Here we also assumed aligned TDMs.
+Taking inhomogeneous coupling strength and thermal disorder into account, the dark states would become brighter~\cite{Houdre1996,Khazanov2023,Dutta2024}.
+3) A more realistic model should also include all the relevant transition energies and internal conversions.
+With sufficiently weak phonon couplings, transition rates between these energy levels could still be estimated with FGR.
+Stronger phonon couplings, as well as the intermediate cavity coupling regime omitted in this article, could be treated, e.g., with non-Markovian quantum state diffusion~\cite{Leppala2024}.
+4) Achieving higher luminances---and eventually efficiency roll-off---would require stronger pumping rates and moving beyond the linear regime.
 Most notably, annihilation processes involving singlets, triplets, and polarons would become critical~\cite{Murawski2013}.
 However, diagonalizing the HTC Hamiltonian in the strong-coupling regime quickly becomes a formidable task as the number of excitations grows, necessitating the use of permutation symmetries~\cite{two-exc-eigen}, mean-field approximations~\cite{Hu2020}, or hierarchical equations of motion~\cite{Tanimura2020}.
-Finally, as the IQE represents the upper bound of EQE---an end-user-relevant quantity---future theoretical investigations should also address outcoupling efficiency.
-For example, our model could be combined with transfer matrix methods to explore this aspect~\cite{Krummacher2009}.
+5) As the IQE represents the upper bound of EQE---an end-user-relevant quantity---future theoretical investigations should also address losses to waiveguides and SPPs and, eventually, outcoupling efficiency.
+Our model could be combined, e.g., with transfer matrix methods to explore this aspect~\cite{Krummacher2009}.
+6) It would be very interesting to see how ultrastrong coupling would influence the photodynamics and device performance~\cite{Mischok2023}.

+Nonetheless, it is precisely due to its simplicity that our unified model provides a robust framework for understanding and optimizing various types of microcavity OLEDs, with considerable potential to guide the design of more efficient light-emitting devices.